 Author: Ed Chappell

-One of the most important standards when it comes to clinical trial submission, the Analysis Data Model (ADaM) outlines how to create analysis datasets and associated metadata.
-This in turn allows a statistical programmer to generate figures, listings, and tables more easily and ensures traceability, which means that reviewers are able to review and approve a submission more quickly.
+One of the most important standards when it comes to clinical trial submission is the Analysis Data Model (ADaM).
+ADaM standards outline how to create analysis datasets and associated metadata.
+This allows a statistical programmer to generate figures, listings, and tables more easily and ensures traceability, which means that reviewers are able to assess and approve a submission more quickly.

 - facilitate clear and unambiguous communication